canonical/charm-relation-interfaces/tester/plugin/README.md

            - <no charms>    # ditto
     ```
 - Fill in the tests with whatever is appropriate.
 Feel free to add as many requirer/provider tests as you need, and if necessary, split them over multiple files.
-- All modules in `interfaces/your-interface-name/interface_tests/` will be loaded and all `InterfaceTestCase` subclasses will be checked for validity.
-All valid tests will be displayed in the listing: if a test you added didn't show up, it's not valid for some reason (e.g. you forgot to override one of the abstract methods).
+- All modules in `interfaces/your-interface-name/interface_tests/` will be loaded and all files will be scraped for functions marked with the `interface_test_case` decorator.
+All valid tests will be displayed in the listing: if a test you added didn't show up, it's not valid for some reason (e.g. you forgot to add the decorator, or to give the mandatory `state_out` positional argument to your callable).

 # the pytest-interface-tester plugin